Peppertop/Elvie-2/Elvie_037/README.md

 ==========
 This strip appeared in issue #197 of Linux (Pro) Magazine, after it was confirmed that the Democrats' email server was almost certainly hacked by Russian state actors.
-This strip is a reworking of, and direct reference to, our earlier strip (http://peppertop.com/elvie/comic/elvie-017/) which poked fun at the equivalient Western surveillance machine.
+This strip is a reworking of, and direct reference to, our earlier strip (http://peppertop.com/elvie/comic/elvie-017/) which poked fun at the equivalent Western surveillance machine.